coopsec/talk/pages/index.md

 permalink: /
 ---

-# Welcome to CoopSec Main website
+# Welcome to CoopSec.COM Main website
 ##  Features
+This website is currently under construction.
+The Purpose and intent of COOPSEC.COM is to provide a free resource for the Electric Cooperative Community and a place for colaberation of for Information Security resources, blogs and interesting projects.

-One of the best things about this community is it is designed for Coops by Coops. talk.coopsec.com
+One of the best things about this community is it is designed for Coops by Coops.

 ```ruby
 # Ruby code with syntax highlighting